 As you know, there are two types of lubricants for both dry and wet weather.
 You should use the oil according to the weather demand as there is a difference between wet and dry lubes.
 Go for the best lubricating oils, and it will help your bike chain to gain some lifespan.

-Hopefully, you have known that can you use olive oil on a bike chain or not.
+Hopefully, you have known can you use olive oil on a bike chain or not.
 If you are going to buy the bike chain oil, you should look for the weather first and then choose your bike’s best one.
 According to the expert, you should avoid wet places as much as possible because water is the primary influencer for getting rust on the iron or steel body.

 You should avoid wet places, and if you are using olive oil or cooking oil, you will see dirt and dust on your chain, and they are making problems.